 A college degree is a big investment, and you want to be confident that you’re choosing a program that opens doors to a fulfilling career.
 As an English major, you’ll learn marketable job skills that you’ll bring to your future career.

 English degrees train you for jobs that look for effective communication, attention to detail and critical thinking.
 Employers and graduate schools seek out English majors because you’re well-rounded and versatile.

 Especially in entry-level jobs, employers are looking for people who are trainable and can learn on the job.
-You’ll have the flexible skill set to find a career that works for you.
+An English degree will give you a flexible skill set to find a career that works for you.

 Graduates of Roosevelt's BA program in English have successfully landed jobs in publishing, marketing, education, nonprofits, teaching, law and much more.